strawstack/MiniGolf/README.md

 8. Add any new features to `CreateHole` class
 9. Add special elements inside `HoleNumber` class after call to `CreateHole`
 10. `Play-test` the hole

+# Complex sand and Water shapes

+Large spatially distinct sand regions are needed for physics, but small sand clumps are needed for rendering graphics.